 Many ideas and discussions can be found on the Web relating group size to group cohesion.
 Sources are really too numerous to cite fairly, but the collective essence appears to me as follows.
 There appears to be an upper limit as to the number of people any individual can "know".
 That number is about 148 and is commonly referred to as the Dunbar Number.
 However, this is considered by some to be a maximum that applies to superficial social relationships.
 The individual's capacity for relationships involving trust is considerably less, and for intimate amorical relationships, less still.

 Empirical observation has been made of member satisfaction within groups who engage in interactive games on the Internet.
 An excellent discussion on this topic can be found here.
 The author there expresses his anecdotal evidence in a graph (thumbnailed on the right).
 Click on the graph to see the original on the author's website.
-This graph shows the first maximum for member satisfaction occurs for a group comprising 7 individuals, with the first minimum occurring at 14.
+This graph shows that the first maximum for member satisfaction occurs when the group contains seven people.

 This implies that member-satisfaction is good for groups of between 5 and 8 people, while groups of from 11 to 22 people have low cohesion between members.
 It is interesting to note from the graph that the satisfaction of (and hence the inherent cohesion between) the members of a group of 2 (i.e. a couple) is the same as that for groups of 11 and 22.
 It is low.
 Another maximum occurs at just over 50 people.
 This then falls off until, at 150 people, the level of member satisfaction is the same level as for group sizes of 2, 11 and 22.
 This anecdotal data is not only derived from Internet game groups.
 Many types of human groups seem to exhibit close, if not identical, profiles of size versus satisfaction (or cohesiveness).
 The author of the above-mentioned website also engages in what I would call fairly convincing thought experiments that lend good weight to the anecdotal data.